shulme801/UdemyJava2/README.md

 * ThePrimeNumberChallenge.java
 * NumberPalindrome.java

 To complete the above exercises I’ve borrowed some of his algorithms and taken guidance from his code.
-While I’ve made some changes to his algorithms, I wish to acknowledge my debt to *il miglior fabbro*, the better craftsman.
-I hope that other students will benefit from my code as I have from his.
+While I’ve made some changes to his algorithms, his code provided the guidance I needed.